nwokeo/color_temp_led/README.md

 color_temp_led
 ==============

-a desk/bed light that can switch color temperatures to suit time of day
+An Arduino and Adafruit NeoPixel based desk/bed light that can switch color temperatures to suit time of day

+Uses the NeoPixel library: https://github.com/adafruit/Adafruit_NeoPixel